Images of Early Stages of Grape Powdery Mildew mycelium (before formation of conidia).

 If you are interested in Grape Powdery Mildew, the following links are worth checking out:

 - A lecture by Dr David Gadoury delivered at Oregon University 2011.
+NOTE- This presentation is currently unavailable – and a request to anyone who has a version of it – please contact us.
 He is regarded by many as the global leading expert on chasmothecia.
 This lecture also goes into the effects of diffuse powdery mildew - which is an area under-reported and important.
 There are some excellent images of chasmothecia and of its development.
 The presentation is called 'Everything you need to know about grape powdery mildew and several things you need to forget'.

 - A collection of the scientific papers arising from a meeting organised by Dr Rob Beresford at Plant and Food Research Auckland (May 2015) which benchmarks our current scientific knowledge of grape powdery mildew in New Zealand.
 There is some wonderful information here in respect of genetics, chemical resistance here and overseas, product research etc.